-What to do after installing the Hybrid Configuration Wizard (HCW)?
-After installing HCW, the on-premises Exchange environment is configured with Office 365.
-Is there a Exchange Hybrid test plan checklist or can we start migrating the on-premises items to Office 365?
+What to do after running the Hybrid Configuration Wizard (HCW)?
+After running HCW, the on-premises Exchange environment is configured with Office 365.
+Is there an Exchange Hybrid test plan checklist, or can we start migrating the on-premises items to Office 365?
 I recommend using a checklist before migrating the mailboxes.
 You will create test items step by step in both environments and test thoroughly.
-In this article, we will have a look at the Exchange Hybrid test plan checklist.
+In this article, we will look at the Exchange Hybrid test plan checklist.

-I recommend to install a separate Exchange Server 2016 and install HCW on it.
-Then you can keep the Exchange Server 2016 running and decommission the other Exchange Servers.
+I recommend installing a separate Exchange Server and selecting that Exchange Server when running the HCW.
+Then you can keep the Exchange Server running and decommission the other Exchange Servers.

 Exchange Hybrid test plan checklist

-Planning and testing are very important.
+Planning and testing are essential.
 You don’t want to see that users can’t connect to shared mailboxes.
 Or that they can’t look into the calendar of their colleagues.
-More issues can go down the road once you start migrating without testing first.
+Once you start migrating without testing, more issues can go down the road.

-I hope that the checklist sheet will help you to create an easy migration to Office 365.
+I hope that the checklist document will help you to create an easy migration to Office 365.

 In this article, we looked at the Exchange Hybrid test plan.
 Remember to use the checklist and test the items one by one.
-Do that before starting the migration of the mailboxes to Office 365.
-If you enjoyed this article, you may also like Connect to Exchange Online PowerShell with ISE using MFA.
-Don’t forget to follow us.
+Do that before the mailbox migration to Office 365.